-While space and time are, of course, both of crucial importance, the more fundamental 'space' for quantisation is the symmetric inverse - frequency space.
-It is in this space, for example, that the relationship between energy and temporal frequency $E=\hbar\omega$ , and momentum and spatial frequency $p=\hbar k$ , are defined.
-These spaces are the basis from which the other spaces are derived, in both the usual and the mathematical sense.
-They contain the four dimensions of space and time, which appear as differentials (a special form of inversion) in the dynamical equations of sub-quantum mechanics.
-In this sense, the dynamics of all interactions are woven of space, time, and their (differential) inverses[7].
+Time (Ξ_0) has a similar inherent directionality with its one-dimensional component (t).
+However, while space and time are, of course, both of crucial importance, the more fundamental 'space' for quantisation is not time (t) but its symmetric inverse - frequency space $(t^{-1} \text{ or } dt)$.
+It is in this space, for example, that the relationship between energy and temporal frequency $(E=\hbar\omega)$ and momentum and spatial frequency $(p=\hbar k)$ are defined.

+These spaces (Ξ_i and Ξ_0) are the basis from which the other spaces are derived, in both the literal and the mathematical sense.
+They contain the four dimensions of space (x, y, z) plus time (t), which appear as differentials (a special form of inversion) in the dynamical equations of sub-quantum mechanics.
+In this sense, the dynamics of all interactions are woven of space, time, and their (differential) inverses.[7]

 The mathematical derivatives express dynamical transformations, which in a real sense, unify the different aspects of the resonant harmonic energy flow through its various forms.
 It is in this way that the overarching constraint of the conservation of energy manifests.
 Harmonic resonances occur in frequency space.
 Frequencies are exact because they encompass the conservation of energy.

 A fundamental frequency is required in order to sustain and lock coherent resonance structures between space, time, field, and spin.
-Consequently, each of these dynamical states have exact energies associated with them.
+These vector, bi-vector, and tri-vector components operate together though in different combinations of dimension and inversion.
+Consequently, each of these dynamical states must have exact energies associated with them.
 The electron, for example, resonates at an energy of 511 keV, and the electron and proton in the hydrogen atom resonate mutually at 13.6 eV, which represents their binding energy.
 These energies have characteristic frequencies related to each other by Planck's constant.

 At the quantum scale, frequency is energy, as expressed in Planck's equation E=hv.